Ilmenau station: History

 There are currently two platforms with 3 platform faces in Ilmenau station.
 Platform 1 (the "house" platform) is used for travel to Erfurt, while platforms 2 and 3 (sharing an island) are no longer used by scheduled services.
 Steam excursions to Rennsteig operate from platform 2, but platform 3 (a bay platform) is currently not used.
 Two other tracks were used for freight operations to the east of the three platform tracks.
 These were removed about 2002, but the loading ramp is still easily recognisable.
 Many tracks were also formerly operated in the north-eastern part of the station for marshalling and freight traffic.
 Three factory sidings branched off directly from the station: one ran to the slaughterhouse, another to the Porzellanfabrik Galluba & Hofmann (porcelain factory on Neuhäuser Weg) and the third ran for about two kilometres to the Graf von Henneberg Porzellan Ilmenau (another porcelain factory).
 It was laid down only in 1973 and included another freight yard with several tracks to the north of the station.
 The construction of a new freight yard started in the 1970s, which was located to the east of the station on Neuhäuser Weg.
 In 2006, there was a large open-air area with railway tracks and station lighting systems.
-It is planned to convert the area into a commercial area.
+There are plans to convert the area into an industrial park.

+On the area between track 3 and Langewiesener Straße (former track of the line to Großbreitenbach), platform 2 was rebuilt from July to November 2019 over a length of 95 m with a height of 550 mm.
+This has barrier-free access via Langewiesener Straße.
+The platform on track 3 was dismantled.
+The underpass to the new platform was also renovated.